mpod/kernel-playground/README.md

 will use only I2C.
 Information about I2C related pins on Raspberry Pi side can be found [here](http://elinux.org/RPi_Low-level_peripherals#General_Purpose_Input.2FOutput_.28GPIO.29).

-Tools from `i2c-tools` package can be used for easy debugging of I2C devices from command line.
+I2C support in Raspberry Pi isn't enabled by default, so run `raspi-config` and enable it.
+This is a prerequisite for tools from `i2c-tools` package which can be used for easy debugging of I2C devices from command line.
 Install `i2c-tools` on Raspberry Pi.

 ```
 pi@raspberrypi: sudo apt-get install i2c-tools